 Tickets are available online or on the day at the course.
-Up to 33% discount is available for tickets booked online in advance by 12noon the day before the meeting.
+Up to 40% discount is available for tickets booked online in advance, compared to the gate price, by 12noon the day before the meeting.

 Accompanied children under the age of 18 are admitted free.
 Proof of age may be requested.

-Group discounts (for groups of 15 or more) of 33% are available in advance online
+Group discounts (for groups of 15 or more) of 40% are available in advance online, compared to the gate price.

 Taunton has one enclosure, with excellent views of the course.
 The admission ticket allows access to all areas other than the members and private hospitality boxes.
 This includes the Grandstand and Paddock, Parade Ring/Winners Enclosure and Saddle Room Restaurant.